juncongmoo/pyllama/README.md

 ## 📥 Installation

-In a conda env with pytorch / cuda available, run
+In a conda env with pytorch / cuda available, run:
 ```
 pip install pyllama -U
 ```